justeattakeaway/pie/apps/pie-docs/src/engineers/getting-started/structure.md

 - [Snacks](https://snacks.takeaway.com/) – a set of React components created by the legacy Takeaway design system team
 - [Skip PIE Project](https://react.pie.design/) – a set of React components created by the Skip web team

 We are also currently building the [PIE Web Component System](https://www.pie.design/storybook).
-The long-term aim will be to migrate JET teams over to this Web Component System, so we have one single source of truth for our global PIE components.
+The long-term aim will be to migrate JET teams over to this Web Component System, so we have **one single source of truth** for our global PIE components.

-For more details on Fozzie, Snacks and Skip PIE, please check out the documentation portals linked above.
+For more details on Fozzie, Snacks and Skip PIE, please check out the **documentation portals** linked above.

-## PIE Project Structure
+## PIE project structure

 ### The PIE Monorepo